alopezr23/ubiome_challenge/README.md

 # Project Hermes
-This project is an internationalization solution for web applications.
+This project is an internationalization services for web applications.
 ## Prerequisites
 ### Python 2.7
 ##### Linux/UNIX